 6. Benefits and Leave.

-Employees of the Mt.
+Employees of Mt.
 Rainier Pool are provided with the following benefits and leave in appreciation of their service to the community and the District.
 These benefits are voluntarily provided by the District as an employee incentive and may be amended or discontinued at any time.

-6.1.
-Pool Staff Benefits Allowance.
+- 6.1.
+Pool Staff Benefits Allowance. - 6.1.1.

-- 6.1.1.
 Pool Staff are currently defined as follows and all positions are hourly, part-time and non-exempt: - (a).
-Head Lifeguards - (b).Lifeguards - (c).
+Head Lifeguards - (b).
+Lifeguards - (c).
 Instructors - 6.1.2.
 Pool Staff is not eligible for paid time off or vacation.
 Any requests for time off for injury or illness must be taken as sick leave. - 6.1.3.
-Pool Staff is not eligible for Floating Holiday compensation. - 6.1.4.
+Pool Staff is not eligible for Holiday compensation. - 6.1.4.
 Pool staff will accrue sick leave per the Washington State Department of Labor & Industries policy at a rate of one (1) hour per every 40 hours worked.
 Sick leave is carried over at the end of each year at a rate of 40 hours or less.
 You may begin using earned paid sick leave 90 days after your first day of work. - 6.2.
 Pool Staff Use of the Facility.
-Pool employees are eligible for a Mt.
+Pool employees are eligible to have a Mt.
 Rainier Pool employee swim pass, which entitles them to the same privileges as a family pass holder for the duration of their employment with the District. - 6.2.1.
-If employment ends or the employee has not worked at least one (1) shift in a calendar month, the pass is void and must be surrendered. - 6.2.2.
-Any inappropriate or unprofessional conduct while off-duty at Mt.
-Rainier Pool is grounds for suspension of the employee pass privilege.
-Extreme situations may result in further disciplinary action up to and including termination. - 6.2.3.
-These privileges are extended to 1 additional adult and children who share a household with the employee.
-As above, these passes may be suspended if the employee no longer meets the criteria or due to misconduct.
+If employment ends or the employee has not worked at least one (1) shift in a calendar month, the pass is void and must be surrendered.